learnwithparam/website/content/blog/learn-react-hooks-by-building-books-search/index.md

 series: 'Hooked with react'
 category: ['Series']
 tags: ['React', 'JavaScript']
+description: Lets build a simple books search page using google books API in react.
+While developing it, we will explore react hooks, css modules and testing in react application - Part 1
 ---

 Lets build a simple books search page using google books API in react.
 While developing it, we will explore react hooks, css modules and testing in react application.